ACManoa/acmanoa.github.io/switch.md

 ## What do we do?
 We are a group a community where you can:

-Foster Professional & Personal Growth
+*Foster Professional & Personal Growth
-Hear from Industry Professionals
+*Hear from Industry Professionals
-Explore different CS Industries
+*Explore different CS Industries
-Learnn about Opporties in Tech for women
+*Learn about Opporties in Tech for women

 ## Who is welcome?
 The group is open to all majors and genders!